astromatt/book-dev/README.rst

 .. tip:: The most up-to-date version of this book is always at http://devops.astrotech.io

-.. csv-table:: Other books from this series
+.. csv-table:: Other books from author
     :widths: 30, 70
     :header: "URL", "Title"